-To formally propose an international agreement, submit International Agreement Request Form to the Office of the Provost, firstname.lastname@example.org.
+To formally propose an international agreement, submit the International Agreement Request Form to the Office of the Provost, firstname.lastname@example.org.
 See Guidelines for International Agreements (instructions for completing this form).
-For questions or more information, please contact: Deborah Maertens (email@example.com or 701-231-8779) or any other member of the International Agreements Committee: Canan Bilen-Green, Lisa Hauck, Alicia Kauffman, Nicolette Rapp, Merideth Sherlin, Jolynne Tschetter, and Charlene Wolf-Hall.
+For questions or more information, please contact: Deborah Maertens (email@example.com or 701-231-8779) or any other member of the International Agreements Committee: Canan Bilen-Green, Lisa Hauck, Alicia Kauffman, Nicolette Rapp, Merideth Sherlin, and Jolynne Tschetter.

 Upon approval of the International Agreement Request Form, the sample agreement templates below can be used as a starting point to create an agreement.

 - NDSU General MOU Template - ND Attorney General Office approved

 - International Student Exchange Agreement - ND Attorney General Office approved

 - Current Agreements - Full list of all current International Agreements

 How long does it take to get an international agreement drafted and approved?
 Moving from initial discussions to final approval by the president can take several months, particularly if your partner institution asks for special conditions or customized language.
 MOA completion can take 6-12 months.

 Who is responsible for administering the initiatives outlined in the International Agreement?
 The academic unit at each institution responsible for the implementation and management of the agreement must be specifically identified in the agreement.
 The academic coordinator specified in the international agreement is responsible for the administration and implementation of an agreement.The academic unit (college/division) is responsible for obtaining commitments from relevant campus entities for the allocation of resources in support of the agreement – including office space, staffing, funding for exchanges of visiting scholars or students, tuition waivers, health and liability insurance, travel expenses, housing, and the like.